-RepairPal has identified the most common problems with the Chrysler as reported by actual vehicle owners.
+RepairPal has identified the most common problems for 17 Chrysler models based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 Triggered by a short in the rear wiper motor/circuit (which causes a fuse to blow), the airbag warning light can illuminate erroneously.